 This is a terrific example of Hebrew poetry.
-The distinctive feature of Hebrew poetry is not rhyme or even rhythm but rather “parallelism”.
+Its distinctive feature is not rhyme or even rhythm but rather “parallelism”.
 Two statements are made in parallel so that they reinforce each other.

 The second half of the verse answers the first.
-It’s a good guess that the author, King David, wrote it in a call and response format for public worship.
-This is how so many of the Psalms work.
+It’s a good guess that the author, King David, wrote this call and response format for public worship.
+This is how many of the Psalms work.

 So much for the poetry, what of the meaning?